How to apply Regulation (EU) 1379/2013 on the Common Organisation of the Markets of Fishery and Aquaculture Products (CMO)

 - Are food businesses required to list on labels all the different gear types used to catch the various batches contained in the final product?

-- Is the description 'defrosted' mandatory for products falling under the CMO regulation?
+- Is the indication 'defrosted' mandatory for products falling under the CMO regulation?

 YES – except for the 4 exceptions set out in Article 35(1) of the CMO regulation.
-In addition, and in accordance with Annex VI, A (2) paragraph 1 of the FIC regulation, the description 'defrosted' must accompany the 'commercial designation' on the label (e.g. 'defrosted tuna loins').
+In addition, and in accordance with Annex VI, A (2) paragraph 1 of the FIC regulation, the indication 'defrosted' must accompany the 'name of the food' on the label of pre-packed products.